Anyone, at any time…

 These four simple words were uttered by Audrey Morrice in 1972 to her friend, Alice Laine.
 Alice’s son, Mel, lay in a comatose state in the hospital.
 Critically injured by a hit-and-run driver, Mel sustained a severe brain injury.
 Unfortunately, his family was given no hope for his recovery by the medical system.
 That’s when Audrey blurted out those now famous words.

 Audrey lived up to her promise.
-She worked tirelessly on Mel’s rehabilitation—eight hours a day, seven days a week.
+She worked tirelessly on Mel’s rehabilitation—six hours a day, six days a week.
 Her creativity and determination helped Mel relearn how to talk, walk, think and write, allowing him to lead a meaningful life once again.

 Six years later in 1978, Audrey, Alice, and a team of volunteers founded the Association for the Rehabilitation of the Brain Injured (ARBI).
 Here, they began helping other brain injury survivors in the basement of the Woodcliff United Church in Calgary, AB.
 By 1989, the number of individuals requiring therapy services had grown, and ARBI expanded into its current flagship location on Spruce Drive.
 The team at ARBI started expanding to include multidisciplinary therapists, front-line staff, and an increasing number of volunteers.